-Public standpipes are an alternative water source option for residents in low-income areas who cannot afford a household or yard connection.20 For one thing, they can be readily converted to
+Public standpipes are an alternative water source option for residents in low-income areas who cannot afford a household or yard connection.
+For one thing, they can be readily converted to household connections when residents can afford it.
+Water sources such as rainwater harvesting, river water, as well as hand-dug and untreated wells, are not considered as safe sources of water for human consumption and are therefore not included as "improved water sources."

-17 These costsare not included in MCI's needs assessment, as they are included in World Bank's Urban Water Supply and Sanitation project.

-18 WSDP aims to provide clean adequate and reliable water supply and sewerage services.
+&lt;sup>17 These costsare not included in MCI's needs assessment, as they are included in World Bank's Urban Water Supply and Sanitation project.
+WSDP aims to provide clean adequate and reliable water supply and sewerage services.

-19 This list of interventions is presented as a reference and should not be viewed as an exhaustive set of options.
+&lt;sup>19 This list of interventions is presented as a reference and should not be viewed as an exhaustive set of options.